 Several enhancement methods are used to enhance the quality of an image which includes gray scale manipulation, filtering and Histogram Equalization (HE) [14].
-Histogram equalization is one of the popular technique for contrast enhancement because this method is simple and [14].
-Contrast Limited Adaptive effective Histogram Equalization (CLAHE) has becoming successful histogram equalization method for low contrast image enhancement [15].
+Histogram equalization is one of the popular technique for contrast enhancement because this method is simple and effective [14].
+Contrast Limited Adaptive Histogram Equalization (CLAHE) has becoming successful histogram equalization method for low contrast image enhancement [15].

 The performance of Contrast Limited Adaptive Histogram Equalization (CLAHE), contrast stretching, and histogram equalization method have been compared and analyzed by Singh et al. [5], which revealed that CLAHE method improved the contrast and equalizes the image histogram efficiently.
 Various histogram distribution which includes uniform, exponential, and Rayeigh distribution have been compared for film-based dental panoramic radiography [16].
-Respectively, uniform, exponential, and Rayleigh distribution In their comparison, CLAHE with Ravleigh distribution produce more optimal quality than the other distribution.
+Respectively, uniform, exponential, and Rayleigh distribution In comparison, CLAHE with Rayleigh distribution produce more optimal quality than the other distribution.

 In [2] authors Iqbal et al. proposed underwater image enhancement using an integrated color model.
 The model consists of contrast stretching Red Green Blue (RGB), transform RGB to Hue Saturation Intensity (HSI), saturation and intensity stretching of HSI.
-The result showed promising result.
+The result showed promising result method efficiently removes the bluish color cast and improves the low red color, the low illumination and true colors of underwater images.
+The proposed method has produced better results compared to the existing method, namely Gray World, White Patch and Histogram Equalization.
+The other research that also concern to enhance the image quality could be seen at [17] [18] [19].

 Iqbal et al [6] also proposed an Unsupervised Color Correction Method (UCM) approach for underwater image enhancement.
-The proposed method efficiently removes the bluish color cast and improves the low red color, the low illumination and true colors of underwater images.
-The proposed method has produced better results compared to the existing method, namely Gray
+The proposed